zshancock/NaiveBayes_vs_MNISTDigits/README.md

 >Quick background ~
 >The digits data contains handwritten characters with each pixels "intensity" value, between 0-255.
 The goal of the competition
 >is to create a model that can predict the "Label" (the number 0-9) using the pixel values as inputs.
+This project does not contain the
+>training and testing .csv files, but they can be found at the competition location on Kaggle.
 >https://www.kaggle.com/c/digit-recognizer